Degree: Master of Science (MS)

 Program Requirements

-The Project-Focused track requires 24 semester hours of coursework credit and 6 semester hours of project (CSDS 695 Project M.S.).
+The Project-Focused track requires 24 credit hours of coursework and 6 credit hours of project CSDS 695.

-The Thesis-Focused track requires 18 semester hours of coursework credit and 12 hours of thesis (CSDS 651 Thesis M.S.).
+The Thesis-Focused track requires 18 credit hours of coursework and 12 credit hours of thesis CSDS 651.
 A BS/MS student is required to choose the thesis-focused track initially.

 Both the Thesis-Focused and the Project-Focused track require a formal written report, as well as a final oral examination by a committee of at least three faculty members, two of whom must be primarily affiliated with the CS program.
-The academic advisor is normally one of the committee members.
+The research advisors and co-advisors are committee members.
 For Project-Focused track students, the oral examination fulfills the Comprehensive Examination requirement of the School of Graduate Studies.

 If a student wishes to switch from one track to another, the following requirements apply: